BasantHussein/Finding-Donor/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

-We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+We recommend you to install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Code

 Template code is provided in the `finding_donors.ipynb` notebook file.
 You will also be required to use the included `visuals.py` Python file and the `census.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+While some code has already been implemented to get you started, you will need to implement additional functionality when requested.

 ### Run